bwiens/leetcode-python/README.md

 - Longest Substring with At Most K Distinct Characters (https://leetfree.com/problems/longest-substring-with-at-most-k-distinct-characters.html)
 - Candy (https://leetcode.com/problems/candy/)
-- Median of Two Sorted Arrays (https://leetcode.com/problems/median-of-two-sorted-arrays/) *The assignments require the use of a Solution class.*
+- Median of Two Sorted Arrays (https://leetcode.com/problems/median-of-two-sorted-arrays/)